msh-contrib/xeon/readme.md

 `Note!` for security reasons downloading external files not allowed by default

-You should use flag --alow-external with previous command.
+You should use flag --external with previous command.
 Just be sure that u load good stuffs.

 ## plans for future